AlexCan36/regex/gist-template.md

 # Regex Tutorial

-I will be explaining a regular expression.....
+As we move further along the bootcamp we are now learning computer science, in this project i demostrate how to use regex and i will be explaining a regular expression.

 ## Summary